anyscale/madewithml.github.io/docs/courses/mlops/testing.md

     - sending production traffic to the different systems.
     - involves statistical hypothesis testing to decide which system is better.
     - need to account for different sources of bias (ex. novelty effect).
-    - multiarmed bandits might be better if optimizing on a certain metric.
+    - multi-armed bandits might be better if optimizing on a certain metric.
+- `#!js Canary tests`:
+    - push changes to a small cohort of users initially
+    - can provide early indication of issues
 - `#!js Shadow tests`:
     - sending the same production traffic to the different systems.
     - safe online evaluation as the new system's results are not served.